 Explore your options

-There’s lots of time to experiment too.
+There’s lots of time to create and experiment too.
 You’ll work on band or ensemble pieces with your fellow music students, and perform your original work live.

 You'll be guided by lecturers who are well known and respected in the music industry.
 And you’ll be inspired by visits from successful musicians.
 It's your chance to find out what a career in the music industry is really like.